bayronportilla/bayronportilla.github.io/_pages/about.md

 structure of protoplanetary and circumplanetary disks.
 I develop radiative transfer models to interpret ground- and space-based observations across a broad range of wavelengths and use them to test different aspects of planet formation processes.

 I have also worked on the evolved phases of planetary systems.
-During my master I studied the secular evolution of hierarchical three body systems and in my bachelors I studied the tidal evolution of tightly packed exoplanets subjected to N-body perturbations.
+During my master's degree, I studied the secular evolution of hierarchical three body systems.
+In my bachelor's thesis, I worked on the tidal evolution of tightly packed exoplanets subjected to N-body perturbations.